-Employees and their spouse or domestic partner, and eligible dependents (as defined in IRS Fact Sheet FS-2005-7), will be allowed to participate with no fee imposed in open gym time, to use the weight room and locker room facility at the Sports Center when such facilities are open, and to participate in the Lap Swim Program conducted at the City's swimming pools.
-In the event that the City determines that such use of the Sports Center or pools by employees, an employee's spouse or domestic partner, and/or an employee's dependents adversely impacts the public's access to these facilities, the City may revoke this access and require payment of a fee.
+Use of Sports Center and Lap Swimming Program: Employees and their spouse, domestic partner, and eligible dependents (as defined by City eligible dependent policy), will be allowed to participate with no fee imposed in open gym time and use the weight room and locker room facility at the Sports Center when such facilities are open and also participate in the Lap Swim Program conducted at the City's swimming pools.
+In the event that the City determines that such use of the Sports Center by spouse, domestic partner and dependents of employees adversely impacts the public's access to the Sports Center facilities, the parties will re-open this Section 12.1.
+Other activities requiring payment of a fee can be discussed with the City Manager for consideration of a waiver of part or the entire fee.